Changes to Classrooms

 We’ve made changes to classrooms and lecture halls to reduce your potential exposure to the novel coronavirus.
 You will be required to wear a face covering at all times in the classroom.
 Classroom seating capacity will be reduced so students can sit farther apart.

 Some conference and meeting spaces will be repurposed for instructional use to accommodate larger classes while still allowing for appropriate distancing.
 The university is also moving some larger classes online or offering them in a hybrid format that combines online instruction with traditional face-to-face class sessions.

 Changes to Other Buildings

 Many buildings will have separate doors for entry and exit, and signs directing traffic flow.

 NC State University Libraries operates two main libraries, three specialty libraries and a number of campus information centers.
-These facilities will resume operations with limited hours in the fall semester.
+These facilities have resumed operations with limited hours in the fall semester.
 All scheduled research and technology consultations will continue to be delivered remotely in the fall semester as much as possible.

 Services will include:

 - Academic peer mentoring, providing support for successful study habits.

 - One-on-one and small group tutoring by appointment.